Creating Custom Context Models

 python manage.py migrate

-Update the entry creation method to include mood data:
+Update the entry creation method to include both Mastodon and mood data:

 class JournalEntry(models.Model):